I am the author of various open-source frameworks for Dart:

 - PetitParser: a dynamic parser framework for Java.

 In the past, was involved in Seaside, a framework for developing sophisticated web applications in Smalltalk.
 I maintained the OmniBrowser framework, the Refactoring Engine and various other Smalltalk development tools.
+My Smalltalk Code Archive is still available.
 Some projects I am the author of are:

 - PetitParser, a dynamic parser framework for Smalltalk.

 - Builder, build and test Smalltalk images from the command line.

 - Helvetia, language embedding without breaking tools.